felixgr/secure-ios-app-dev/README.md

 ### Avoid insecure destination files and APIs

 > **Audit tip:** Check for private information (PII) in NSLog/Alog, plist or
 > local sqlite databases.
 It may not be encrypted.
+Logging is encrypted as of iOS 10.

 > **Audit tip:** Check that only appropriate user-specific non-sensitive information is written to iCloud storage.
 Use `NSURLIsExcludedFromBackupKey` to